scimad/scimad.github.io/_posts/2019-08-27-the-vi-editor.markdown

 *:q*        -- Quit.
 (Use *:q!*) for force quit.
 Also, you might notice what the **:** does.
 It prompts a new input where.
 This is used frequently.
 *:w*        -- Save.
 (Use *:wq*) for save and quit.
 **y**        -- Yank (Copy)
-**x**        -- Delete highlighted characte (Actually puts that into clipboard, so it's like, 'cut' one letter)
+**x**        -- Delete highlighted character (Actually puts that into clipboard, so it's like, 'cut' one letter)
 **p**        -- Put (Paste)

 ## Haven't I written about the search key?